vishalk7890/Catalogue/README.md

 <a id="observability"></a>
 ## 🔍 Observability & Monitoring
-**Skills**: New Relic, CloudWatch, Distributed Tracing, DataDog
+**Skills**: New Relic, CloudWatch, Distributed Tracing, DataDog, Prometheus
-:bar_chart: :mag_right:
+:numbers: :mag_right:

 ### What I Can Do
-- Set up monitoring/alerting with **New Relic** and CloudWatch.
+- Set up monitoring/alerting with **New Relic** and **CloudWatch.**
 - Troubleshoot bottlenecks using APM and distributed tracing.
 - Track SLAs/SLOs for SaaS apps.
-- End To End implementation of NewRelic and DataDog integrations with apps
+- End To End implementation of NewRelic, Prom and DataDog
 - Automating alerts

 ### Use Cases